 Delays which are not cured, or for which the contract does not provide for a cure period, must be addressed through the available legal channels described in the contract.
 As with the above, this will require a careful reading of the contract.
 In some cases, the contract provides for the forfeiture or return of earnest monies and the termination of the agreement as the sole remedy.
 In other cases, a non-delaying party may have the right to sue for actual damages or enforce the contract through a specific performance action (in other words, force the completion of the contract terms by court order).

 A closing delay is an ever-present possibility.
 The best advice to ease the stress of the delays is to be reasonable in your expectations, never promise more than you can deliver, always have an alternate plan (or two) in place in case things do not work out, and maintain open and candid communications about the transaction with all involved.
 Arriving at closing with the moving van packed is an invitation for things to go poorly.
 If your closing is delayed, the first thing to review is your contract.
-If this raises more questions than it answers or you are simply not sure, an attorney at Black, Slaughter & Black can help guide you through the situation and understand your rights and obligations.
+If this raises more questions than it answers or you are simply not sure, an attorney at Law Firm Carolinas can help guide you through the situation and understand your rights and obligations.